Trust / Luxury / 1837-present

 Sources

-Hermes and the Scarcity System That Made Craft a Signal is a trust case about Hermes in 1837-present.
+Hermes Operating Layer Case is a trust case about Hermes in 1837-present.
 A luxury house turned constrained craft capacity, family ownership, object durability, repair culture, and selective distribution into a trust system where desire is managed by discipline.
 Scarcity only strengthens a luxury brand when the market believes the constraint protects craft, quality, relationship, and long-term value.
-If access feels arbitrary, scarcity turns from signal into resentment.
+If access reads arbitrary, scarcity turns from signal into resentment.

 Scarcity only strengthens a luxury brand when the market believes the constraint protects craft, quality, relationship, and long-term value.
 If access feels arbitrary, scarcity turns from signal into resentment.